COVID-19 Financial Relief and Other Initiatives to Support Individuals and Businesses

 2. Special Goods and Services Tax Credit Payment – The Government is providing a one-time special payment through the Goods and Services Tax Credit for low and modest income families.
 This will be received by early May 2020.
 The average additional benefit will be close to $400 for single individuals and close to $600 for couples.
 Note that you do not need to apply for this payment.
 You will get it automatically if you are eligible.
 For more information: Goods and Services Tax credit

 3. More time to file your income tax return and pay for any tax amount owing – For individuals (other than trusts), the filing due date has been deferred until June 1, 2020.
-Any 2019 taxes owing can be paid until September 1, 2020.
+Any 2019 taxes owing can be paid until September 30, 2020 (new update July 17,2020).
 Note: If you expect to receive benefits under the GST credit or the Canada Child Benefit, please file your tax return as soon as possible to ensure that your entitlements are properly determined.

 4. Canada Emergency Response Benefit (CERB) – The Government will provide a taxable benefit of $2,000 a month for up to 6 months (updated June 16, 2020) for workers who must stop working due to the COVID-19 outbreak and do not have access to paid leave or other income support, workers who are sick/quarantined/taking care of someone who is sick with COVID-19, working parents who must stay home without pay to care for children who are sick/need additional care because of school and daycare closures, employed workers who are not being paid and wage earners and self-employed individuals who are not eligible for Employment Insurance.
 You can now apply for the CERB online or by calling an automated phone line.
 More information on our updated blog: CERB Blog- Updated